chalbersma/p2pool/README.md

 Running P2Pool:
 -------------------------
 Run P2Pool with the "--net litecoin" option.
-Run your miner program, connecting to 127.0.0.1 on port 9327.
+Run your miner program, connecting to 127.0.0.1 on port 8559.
-Forward port 9338 to the host running P2Pool.
+Forward port 8558 to the host running P2Pool.

-Litecoin's use of ports 9332 and 9332 conflicts with P2Pool running on the Bitcoin network.
-To avoid problems, add these lines to litecoin.conf and restart litecoind:

-    rpcport=10332
-    port=10333

 Sponsors:
 -------------------------